chr15m/nostr-kv/README.md

 ## Limitations

-- The fastest you can do sync'ed updates is 1 every second because event time is a unix timestamp (debounce handles this automatically).
+- The fastest you can do sync'ed updates is 1 every second because Nostr event time is a unix timestamp (debounce handles this automatically).
-- Total data size in the kv should be smaller than 100kb or relays will time-out when you try to write.
+- Total data size in the kv should be smaller than ~50kb or relays will time-out when you try to write.
 - Relays will rate-limit updates that happen too frequently, independently of the 1 second limit above.
 - Updates can take multiple seconds to propagate on busy relays.

+Overall you shouldn't expect to store large amounts of data or fast propagation times.
+Eventual consensus of small datasets.

 ## How It Works